aroum/PNCATEHO/README.md

 * [Helix](https://github.com/MakotoKurauchi/helix)
 * [wakizashi](https://klava.wiki/hypha/%D0%BA%D0%BB%D0%B0%D0%B2%D0%B8%D0%B0%D1%82%D1%83%D1%80%D1%8B/%D0%B2%D0%B0%D0%BA%D0%B8%D0%B4%D0%B7%D0%B0%D1%81%D0%B8) (saw after the release of PNCATEHO)

+# Firmware
+Information about supported firmware can be found [here](firmware/README.md).

 # Options
 РИСАТЕНО can be used with [nRFMicro](https://github.com/joric/nrfmicro) or [nice!nano](https://nicekeyboards.com/nice-nano/) and 301230 batteries for wireless mode.
 It can also be used as a split keyboard for two hands with wireless communication of the halves.

 From version 0.2+ the PCB are double-sided, one PCB can be used for the right and left variant.
-On the left version, the controller is soldered components down, on the right, components up.

 # Layouts
 РИСАТЕНО designed for one-handed chord typing, the layout [here](http://www.keyboard-layout-editor.com/#/gists/019e404b4ab5db93cd75010ad90777a4).